16 May How to Reset a Tripped Circuit Breaker(Last Updated On: September 6, 2018)

 Circuit breakers are located within your home’s electrical panel, usually in a utility room or basement.
 Circuit breakers help to prevent electrical overload and short circuits.
-This helps to prevent electrical fires and damage to appliances.
-It does this by disconnecting the circuits when there is a surge detected.
+This helps to prevent electrical fires and damage to appliances by disconnecting the circuits when the breaker detects a surge.
 By breaking the connection, the power stops running to the affected wires.

 Why Do Circuit Breakers Trip?

-Electrical panels, and the circuit breakers within them have been designed to provide protection to home occupants.
+Electrical panels, and the circuit breakers within them, provide protection to home occupants.
 Circuit breakers are designed to trip for one of two reasons:

 Electrical overload.
-Electrical overload occurs when there is too much power being drawn on a single circuit.
+Electrical overload occurs when too much power draws on a single circuit.
 This excess power overloads the circuit and causes the breaker to trip.
 This is why it is important for electrical contractors to properly plan out your home’s wiring.
 For example, running the dryer and dishwasher at the same time on the same circuit could easily cause a circuit breaker to trip.
-When too much power is detected, the breaker trips in order to stop the flow of electricity.
+The breaker trips when it detects to much power.
+Therefore, it trips, which stops the flow of electricity.
 A qualified electrician should be able to calculate and wire safe loads for your electrical panel.

 Short circuit.
 A short circuit happens when electrical components, such as wires, accidentally cross or touch.
 This can happen anywhere along the circuit, from the device’s cord to the wiring running through the home.
-Once you have isolated the circuit the tripped breaker is on, you’ll need to trace the entire length of electrical wiring in order to check for any shorts.
-Ensure power is turned off before starting.
+Isolate the circuit with the tripped breaker and trace the entire length of electrical wiring checking for any shorts.
+However, turn the power off before starting.
 If you do not feel comfortable performing this task yourself, a qualified electrician can do it for you.

-You must reset a tripped circuit breaker after it has tripped in order to restore power, as the connection which completes the circuit and allows power to flow has been cut.
+You must reset a tripped circuit breaker (after tripping) because the connection (which completes the circuit) restores the power and allows the current to flow.